River Deep – Mountain High: Release and reception

 Reviewing the single, Billboard wrote: "Exciting dance beat production backs a wailin' Tina vocal on a solid rock tune penned by Barry and Greenwich."
+Record World predicted that "this will be known as the classic Phil Spector record," stating that "everything goes on while Tina screams her love lyric."
 It entered the lower end of the Billboard Hot 100 and stopped at No. 88 on the pop chart.
 The disappointing chart performance resulted in the album being shelved in the US.
 Spector was so disillusioned that he ceased involvement in the recording industry totally for two years, and only intermittently returned to the studio after that.
 He effectively became a recluse and began to self-destruct.

 Ike Turner remarked that "if Phil had released the record and put anybody else's name on it, it would have been a huge hit.
 But because Tina Turner's name was on it, the white stations classified it an R&B record and wouldn't play it.
 The white stations say it was too black, and the black stations say it was too white, so that record didn't have a home."

-Writer Michael Billig speculated that although earlier records which had mixed black singers with a white pop sound had sold well, by 1966 the black political movement was encouraging African Americans to take a pride in their own culture, and "River Deep – Mountain High" was out of step with that movement.
+Writer Michael Billig speculated that although earlier records which had mixed black singers with a white pop sound had sold well, by 1966 the black political movement was encouraging African Americans to take pride in their own culture, and "River Deep – Mountain High" was out of step with that movement.

 The single, released on London Records in Europe, was a hit overseas.
 It peaked at No. 3 in the UK, No. 9 in the Netherlands, and it reached No. 1 in Spain.

 George Harrison praised the record, declaring it "a perfect record from start to finish.
 You couldn't improve on it."